Eric Greene

 Sophomore CSU LSAMP Scholar pursuing B.S. and M.S. in Biochemistry

 Haneen Alkabbani is a sophomore pursuing a Bachelor of Science in Biochemistry at San Francisco State University.
-As a dedicated member of ‘Team Oxidation,’ Haneen contributes to a research project aimed at exploring methods to oxidize wild-type glutamine synthetase proteins.
+As a dedicated member of ‘Team Oxidation’ and ‘Team Opposite Enzymes’ Haneen contributes to each research project aimed at exploring how enzymes are regulated.

 Outside the lab and classroom, Haneen enjoys exploring San Francisco with friends, often discovering new coffee shops around the city.